Sachsenhausen Memorial tells the story of one of the biggest concentration camps on German territory from 1936 to 1945 – the period of the Holocaust.

 Sachsenhausen Camp’s timings

-Sachsenhausen Memorial is open from 8.30 am to 6 pm on weekdays and weekends.
+Sachsenhausen Memorial is open every day from 8.30 am to 6 pm.

 Tours start from Berlin around 11 am.